IlanPrice/starter-academic/content/authors/admin/_index.md

 I am an Applied Mathematics PhD Candidate at the University of Oxford and the Alan Turing Institute.
 My PhD research focusses on sparsity, low-dimensionality, and efficiency in deep learning.

 From October 2022 to January 2023 I'll be at Google Brain in Mountain View as a research intern, working on model efficency in deep learning.
-From May to October 2022 I was a at DeepMind as a Research Scientist Intern, working on applying deep learning to weather/climate.
-I also did some work in that area in 2021 as a Research Intern with ClimateAI.
+From May to October 2022 I was at DeepMind as a Research Scientist Intern, working on applying deep learning to weather/climate.
+I also did some work on that topic in 2021 as a Research Intern with ClimateAI.

 Outside of these areas I am broadly interested in interdisciplinary applications of Machine Learning for social good, and have a diverse background spanning different research areas, as well as leadership and organisational experience.